armandleopold/janusgraph-deployement/README.md

 4. You will need to restart the [janusgraph] container because it search at the startup to connect immediately to cassandra, which is not yet running at the startup of your stack. **Note : you will have to do this each time you restart your entire stack**
 5. You are good to go !

-If you want to have information to your elasticsearch database content, please download [elastic-head plugin](https://chrome.google.com/webstore/detail/elasticsearch-head/ffmkiejjmecolpfloofpjologoblkegm)
+If you want to have information to your elasticsearch database content, please download [elastic-head plugin](https://chrome.google.com/webstore/detail/elasticsearch-head/ffmkiejjmecolpfloofpjologoblkegm) and connect to http://localhost:9200
 ### Connect remotely to your JanusGraph container & run commands:
-As you can see there is a apache-tinkerpop client in the project folder, it has the right version to connect to janusgraph and therefore can be used as a remote gremlin-client for the gremlin-server embedded in JanusGraph.
+As you can see there is an apache-tinkerpop client in the project folder, it has the right version to connect to janusgraph and therefore can be used as a remote gremlin-client for the gremlin-server embedded in JanusGraph.
-To connect to it you will have to edit the
+1. To connect to it you will have to edit the file :

-> C
+`vim apache-tinkerpop/conf/remote.yaml`
+ In the **hosts:[localhost]** please **replace** the localhost by the ip of the janusgraph container (you can find it using portainer > go to the network of your stack > get the ip of the [janusgraph] container)
+ 2. Run a terminal & execute the bash script on :
+ `bash apache-tinkerpop/bin/gremlin.sh`
+2. You need to connect to the gremlin-server on the janusgraph container with this command :
+`:remote connect tinkerpop.server conf/remote.yaml session`
+3. You need to specify that you want to execute **remote** commands :
+`:remote console`
+4. Now you can run commands with your console in remote to the janusgraph container !

+### To visualize your Work :
+This part is in progress as the graphExp project is currently not running for janusgraph but is still added to the project because it's promising.
+Please feel free to give me updates if you find a way to visualize **on a web-browser**  janusgraph's content.